nikhilmooloo02-stack/CLARIX_AI_AGENT/README.md

 ![Streamlit Cloud](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)

 CLARIX is a professional AI-powered customer service assistant for **ShaNeal Distributors**, a stationery, PPE, office equipment and household consumables distributor based in Pretoria, South Africa.
+(All items and prices are hypothesised and do not contain real data at present)

 ## Features